Nhat-Thanh/PixelRL-SR/README.md

 - [References](#references)

 ## **Introduction**
-This implementation using [PixelRL](https://arxiv.org/abs/1912.07190) as the core of Reinforement learning model, I use my 4 available Super-Resolution models for actions instead of
-EDSR and ESRGAN in this implementation.
+This implementation using [PixelRL](https://arxiv.org/abs/1912.07190) as the core of Reinforement learning model, I use my 4 available Super-Resolution models for actions instead of  EDSR and ESRGAN in this implementation.
 Because changing the actions are easy so you can use other super-resolution models as your actions.
+I ignore patch-wise agent and keep t_max=5 as in [PixelRL](https://arxiv.org/abs/1912.07190) paper.

 <div align="center">